CodyNicholson/Frontend_Web_Development_Notes/Intro_to_HTML_and_CSS/htmlCssDom.md

-#HTML CSS DOM
+# HTML CSS DOM

 HTML is a structural language for creating webpages, and CSS is a language for styling HTML webpages

-Both of these languages have their own unique rules and synax
+Both of these languages have their own unique rules and syntax

 -

-###Hyper Text Markup Language (HTML)
+### Hyper Text Markup Language (HTML)

 A html "Tag" is the basic word in the html language, think of a tag as the main building block of the language